r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 ![msf-auxiliarys](http://i.cubeupload.com/gZOBT6.png)<br />
 The line 28 uses **sysinfo** meterpreter API call, to check if we are running in a meterpreter session<br />
 `the sysinfo.nil?
-API checks if the sysinfo command returned, contains a empty string (not meterpreter session)`<br />
+API checks if the sysinfo command returned, contains a empty string (not meterpreter)`<br />

 <br /><br /><br /><br />